Paperized/ChonkyNumber/README.md

   * [Comparison Operators Overload](#comparison-operators-overload)
   * [Methods](#methods)
   * [Helper Static Functions](#helper-static-functions)

-# ChonkyNumber
-C++ easy to use big number class for **integer arbitrary-precision arithmetic computation**.

-In ChonkyNumbers each mathematical operators have been overrided and can be used with other types like strings, char array, long long int, long int and int

-There are not limits in using ChonkyNumber if not the memory or the computational time.

 ## Installation
 To add ChonkyNumber to your C++ project clone this repository or download the two single files and